A time-integrative submersible sampler capable of sequestering pollutants utilizing solid phase media field-hardened cartridges.

 The CLAM actually extracts the water in-situ, with the same water sampling methods utilized during field sampling that the labs use on the bench.
 It provides a pre-extracted quantitative water sampling event representing up to a hundred liters of water, lowering the water testing lab’s detection limits a hundred fold.
 The small, dry SPE extraction disk is all that is sent to the water testing laboratory for solvent elution and analysis.
 This benefits both the water testing labs and the client, in saving on costs of SPE extraction, expensive cooler shipments of sample bottles, and seven-day holding time requirements.
 The CLAM takes the lab to the field and leaves the water behind!

-The CLAM weighs just over one pound, including the 4 AA batteries, and can be easily taken to remote areas and left unattended to provide active water sampling for extended periods of time continuously.
+The CLAM weighs just under two pounds, with a rechargeable battery, and can be easily taken to remote areas and left unattended to provide active water sampling for extended periods of time continuously.
 The CLAM is applicable for a number of environmental water sampling methods, including groundwater monitoring and surface water sampling of urban water systems, rivers, monitoring wells, drinking water systems, watersheds and lakes, agricultural runoff, storm water and marine environments.

 Field housing that supports the pre-formed disks contains flow engineering that divert the influent waterLearn More